 If you want your rod holders in a different part of the boat to your bait board or you need more than two holders on your boat, look at buying separate rod holders.
 There is a rod holder to suit every rod and boat configuration.
 If you have more than two rods, try a rod rack with the option of horizontal and vertical mounting.
 Choose between plastic, aluminum or stainless steel holders.

 You can find a full range of rod holders in our online shop.

 With a high-quality, comfortable seat, sun protection, somewhere to store and cut your bait and secure your rod, you are all set to enjoy a day out on the water.
 All that is left is to fill the esky with cold drinks and lunch, then everyone will be happy.

-If you have any queries about accessories for your boat, call one of the experts at Boat Accessories Australia on 1300 308 161 or contact us online.
+If you have any queries about fishing accessories for your boat, call the friendly team at Boat Accessories Australia on 1300 308 161 or contact us online.